Bahuabli/Skill-Development-4-lab/README.md

     8. Interfacing of 16X2 LCD display with AVR uC (ATmega328)

-    9. Interfacing of TMP36 temperature sensor with AVR uC (ATmega328)
+    9. Interfacing of TMP36 temperature sensor with AVR uC (ATmega328)[link to Google!](http://google.com)